Sobilo34/alx-low_level_programming/0x00-hello_world/README.md

 - How to get the size of a specific type using the unary operator sizeof
 - How to compile using gcc
 - What is the default program name when compiling with gcc
-- What is the official C coding style and how to check your code with betty-style
+- What is the official coding style and how to check your code with betty-style
 - How to find the right header to include in your source code when using a standard library function
 - How does the main function influence the return value of the program